ISLEcode/PHP-Standards/accepted/PSR-12-extended-coding-style-guide.md

 ### 4.4 Methods and Functions

-Visibility MUST be declared on all methods.
+- [x] Visibility MUST be declared on all methods.

-Method names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
+**TODO** Project convention rather than coding style Property names MUST NOT be prefixed with a single underscore to indicate Method names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.

+**TODO** Disagree
-Method and function names MUST NOT be declared with space after the method name.
+Property names MUST NOT be prefixed with a single underscore to indicate Method and function names MUST NOT be declared with space after the method name.
 The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
 There MUST NOT be a space after the opening